 If your house is in a fire-prone area and you’re struggling to find adequate or affordable wildfire insurance for your home and belongings, you have a couple options for getting covered.
 In this guide, we’ll walk you through what those options are and how to better protect your property and other assets against wildfire devastation.

-There isn’t a singular insurance product called “wildfire insurance”, but there are several different kinds of insurance policies that will protect your home, car, belongings, and assets against wildfire damage.
+There isn’t a singular insurance product called “wildfire insurance”, but there are several different kinds of insurance policies that will protect your home and assets against wildfire damage.